exercism/csharp/exercises/concept/remote-control-cleanup/.docs/instructions.md

 # Instructions

-Some "other" developers have been working on the remote control car project (TODO cross-ref-tba).
+Some "other" developers have been working on the remote control car project [exercise:csharp/remote-control-competition]().
 You have been called in to clean up the code.

 ## 1. Separate concerns between the car itself and the telemetry system